send mail

 1. Dutch contract law

-In addition to its legal publishing and outreach initiatives, the Institute takes on a variety of other initiatives designed to increase access to Dutch legal areas.
-These include providing authoritative commentary in both national (Dutch) and international media outlets, providing strategic advice on legal issues regarding Dutch contract law, as well as organizing thought-provoking lectures, seminars, and other events related to legal interest.
+In addition to its legal publishing and outreach initiatives, the Institute takes on a variety of other initiatives designed to increase access to these Dutch legal areas.
+These include providing authoritative commentary in both national (Dutch) and international media outlets, providing strategic advice on legal issues regarding Dutch contract law, employment law and litigation in the Netherlands, as well as organizing thought-provoking lectures, seminars, and other events related to legal interest.

-The Dutch Law Institute is proud of its excellence and dedication to legal education and advocacy, and makes an effort to be positioned at the forefront of legal practice.
-The Institute remains dedicated to improving public understanding of complex legal concepts while working tirelessly to uphold access to justice and the rule of law.
+The Dutch Law Institute is proud of its excellence and dedication to legal education, and makes an effort to be positioned at the forefront of legal practice.
+The Institute remains dedicated to improving public understanding of complex legal concepts in Dutch law, while working to uphold access to justice and the rule of law in the Netherlands.

 Founders of the Institute and members of the board:

-The founders and members of the board are:
+The founders and current members of the board are:

 1. Jan Willem de Groot - chairman